amart114/Quizzical_App/README.md

 $ yarn watch # npm run watch
 ```

+Notes from Anthony 10/19/2022 - This Quizzical App is a solo project that I built as part of the Frontend Developer Career Path at Scrimba.
+All code was written by me.
+The webpack.config.js may be a bit dated and I am still working on deploying this app via Netlify and/or GitHub Pages!

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜